-Visit volumes have been steadily increasing in the first 4 periods but then started decreasing in the most recent periods this year.
+Visit volumes in 2022/23 followed a similar pattern as previous year.
 Data reports from MOH clearly demonstrate that the ratios of virtual to in-person visits have not rebounded to pre-COVID levels.
 It is estimated that this increase in lower acuity patient utilization of the emergency department may be related to some providers not entirely resuming previous patterns of in person visits in alignment with the decrease in restrictions.
 In the smaller, more rural communities it is the local Family physicians who also staff the Emergency rooms resulting in more of their patients seen them in the ER verses the traditional office setting.

 The Ministry of Health continues to emphasis the importance of face to face care balanced with virtual support.
 Communities continue to work with their Divisions of Family Practice to ensure that everyone who wants a family doctor has access to one.
 Select communities have been reviewing the CTAS 4/5 presentations for their population specifically and engaging in dialogue between community providers and Emergency Departments to support care for patients in the right place.
-Virtual health services continue to be available across FH improving access to health care services and teams including Physicians.
-The UPCCs across FH are refining their service delivery model to provide more urgent and virtual care services to meet the needs in 7 communities across FH.
-Planning underway for 3 additional locations.
-There are 3 more PCN plans currently under development in the remaining communities (Abbotsford, Langley and Delta) as well the Ministry has recently announced the direction for additional UPCCs across the province.
+Virtual health services continue to be available across FH improving access to health care services and teams including booking patients into in person appointments at the UPCCs.
+The UPCCs across FH are refining their services to meet the needs in communities across FH.
+Planning for additional UPCC locations is underway.
+There are additional Primary Care Networks under development as well the Ministry has recently announced the direction for additional UPCCs across the province.
 All of these initiatives will introduce additional primary care services in communities in the coming years.
-Furthermore, the Ministry has announced additional incentives to support community providers to work in the primary care setting which will increase access to providers for unattached patients.
+Furthermore, the Ministry has announced additional incentives forthcoming April 1, 2-2023 to support community providers to work in the primary care setting which will increase access to providers for unattached patients.